 Structuring your content is an important part of an effective presentation.
 It is important to know what to include in your presentation and when to include it.

 Complete the activity to learn how to structure your presentation.
 You can also use the tip sheet below as a quick reference when you are creating future presentations.

 This activity covers the ideal structure for a presentation.
 Can you sort all the elements of a presentation into the right order? (opens in new window)

 Watch the video or read the tips to learn some ways to prepare for a presentation so that it will go smoothly.
-You can download the How to Prepare for Your Presentation video transcript.

 You can also use the tip sheet below as a reference when you are preparing for future presentations.